ENCCS/julia-for-hpc/content/GPU.rst

 ^^^^^^^^^^^^^^^^

-Support for using GPU vendor libraries from Julia is currently only supported on NVIDIA and AMD GPUs.
+Support for using GPU vendor libraries from Julia is currently only supported on NVIDIA and AMD GPUs, with experimental efforts on Intel oneAPI.
 CUDA and ROCm libraries contain precompiled kernels for common operations like matrix multiplication (`cuBLAS`/`rocBLAS`), fast Fourier transforms (`cuFFT`/`rocFFT`), linear solvers (`cuSOLVER`/`rocSOLVER`), as well as primitives useful for the implementation of deep neural networks (`cuDNN`/`MIOpen`).
 These kernels are wrapped